 Our Fourth Cabin Cruiser: “Seawon III” – 2018 to Current

-All through 2018 I studied the smaller cabin cruisers and eventually settled on a Limestone 24 cruiser.
-This boat would be big enough to handle the large waves that are often found in the area, yet small enough to trailer easily and simplify storage.
-While I found one in the harbor nearby, it was not for sale.
-I did get a nice ride on it, and was convinced it was the right cruiser for me.
-Then in December I discovered the Rossiter 23 in a magazine and it looked even better than the Limestone.
+All through 2018, I studied the smaller cabin cruisers and eventually settled on a Limestone 24 cruiser.
+Ok, this is technically a “cuddy cabin” boat more than a cabin cruiser, but this boat would be big enough to handle the large waves that are often found in the area, yet small enough to trailer easily and simplify storage.
+That is a big concern for a lot of boat buyers when they are looking for the right cabin cruiser boat, i.e. how easy will she be to trailer?
+While I found a Limestone 24 in a harbor nearby, it was unfortunately not for sale.
+I did however get a nice ride on it and was convinced it was the right cruiser for me.
+Then in December, I discovered the Rossiter 23 in a magazine and it looked even better than the Limestone.

 This boat had an outboard engine, a swim platform and nine comfortable seats for passengers.
-It was a true cabin cruiser with a small cuddy cabin, a real toilet with a freshwater pump, a holding tank and best of all – no pail like Seawon I!
-The build-quality was outstanding and in the same league as the Hinckley Picnic Yachts.
+It really not quite a “true cabin cruiser” but again, her small cuddy cabin had a real toilet with a freshwater pump, a holding tank and best of all – no pail like Seawon I!
+So it fit the bill for our needs.
+The build-quality was outstanding and in the same league as the Hinckley Picnic Yachts, in my opinion.
 The Rossiters are made in Canada in Ontario and the local Hucks is the dealer that sold me the first Seawon 51 years earlier.

 I ordered the cruiser in January and it was delivered in mid-June.
 I spent all day on June 17th with the Rossiter CEO and a dealer, who wanted to see that everything was functioning properly.
 We did a sea trial cruise on the river and everything was in perfect condition.
 The next day a friend helped me move the boat about 20 miles to the Brockville Yacht Club.